Meet Our Governors

 Details about each of our Governors are provided below.
-Further information about the Governing Body and it structure and operation is provided on the Governor Information page.
+Further information about the Governing Body and its structure and operation is provided on the Governor Information page which can be accessed via the link in the panel to the right or through the drop-down menu above.
+A copy of the Register of Governors is available in the Files section at the foot of this page.

-Dave Dawson (Co-Chair) – Local Authority Governor (second Term of Office)
+Dave Dawson (Chair) – Local Authority Governor (second Term of Office)

 Stuart Ludford – Headteacher

-Kirsty Prentice – Parent Governor (first Term of Office)
+Samantha Atkinson – Co-opted Governor (first Term of Office)

-Laura Parfitt – Parent Governor (first Term of Office)
+Ruth Doughty - Co-opted Governor (first Term of Office)

 Jasmine Banning – Staff Governor (first Term of Office)

-Ruth Walters – Co-opted Governor (first Term of Office)
+Kirsty Prentice – Parent Governor (second Term of Office)

 Lee Goodenough – Associate Member (Deputy Headteacher)